Economy of the state of São Paulo: Agriculture

 The two main agricultural highlights in the state are sugar cane and orange.
 In 2019, São Paulo produced 425,617,093 tons of sugarcane.
-Production paulista is equivalent to 56.5% of Brazilian production of 752,895,389 tons, surpasses the production of India (2nd largest sugarcane producer in the world) in 2019 (which was 405,416,180 tons) and was equivalent to 21.85% of world production of cane in the same year (1,949,310,108 tons).
+São Paolo's production is equivalent to 56.5% of Brazilian production of 752,895,389 tons, surpasses the production of India (2nd largest sugarcane producer in the world) in 2019 (which was 405,416,180 tons) and was equivalent to 21.85% of world production of cane in the same year (1,949,310,108 tons).
 As a result, it becomes a major producer and exporter of ethanol and sugar.
 In 2019, São Paulo produced 13,256,246 tons of oranges.
-São Paulo production is equivalent to 78% of Brazilian production of 17,073,593 tons, surpasses the production of China (2nd largest orange producer in the world) in 2019 (which was 10,435,719 tons) and was equivalent to 16.84% of world production of orange in the same year (78,699,604 tons).
+São Paulo's production is equivalent to 78% of Brazilian production of 17,073,593 tons, surpasses the production of China (2nd largest orange producer in the world) in 2019 (which was 10,435,719 tons) and was equivalent to 16.84% of world production of orange in the same year (78,699,604 tons).
 It is largely exported as juice.
 It also stands out for producing 90% of the country's peanuts, which are partly exported; 85% of lemon; in addition to being the largest Brazilian banana producer, tangerine and persimmon, the 2nd largest producer of potatoes, carrots and strawberries; the 3rd largest for coffee and cassava; and has considerable soybean production and corn.

 Livestock activity has a significant participation in São Paulo.
 Agribusiness production related to the segment added up to R$48 billion in 2017.
 The cattle breeding areas in São Paulo produced R$7.8 billion in cattle, that is, 10.33% of what is produced in Brazil.
 The egg sector, for example, participated with 23.35% of Brazilian production, in monetary terms this meant a production of BRL 3.4 billion.

 According to IEA data, the production value of chicken meat in the State of São Paulo in 2018 was R$3.7 billion, occupying fifth place in the ranking in the State Agricultural Production Value, behind sugarcane values, beef, orange for industry and soy, with a decrease of 4.6% compared to 2017.
 The production of chicken meat in 2018 was 1.34 million tons, a loss of 11.1% over 2017.

-Swine farming in São Paulo faces problems that are difficult to solve, such as lack of scale in production, high production costs, competition with other more profitable agricultural activities and lack of cooperative aptitude, to name just a few.
+Pig farming in São Paulo faces problems, such as lack of scale in production, high production costs, competition with other more profitable agricultural activities and lack of cooperative aptitude, to name just a few.
 Added to these problems is competition for consumers who, when they have budgetary restrictions on purchasing food, choose chicken meat based on the price and, when they don't have it, choose beef based on preference.
 What results from these factors is the growing disincentive for pig farmers to remain in the activity in which production is insufficient and practically all consumed in the state itself.